 People are an organization’s most important asset.
 Together we should all feel challenged, empowered, held accountable, and recognized for our accomplishments.
-I value those who take initiative – I’d rather work with someone who takes action, even if he or she makes a mistake.
+I value those who take initiative – I’d rather work with people who take action, even if they make a mistake.
 It’s OK to make mistakes.
 That’s how we learn.
 I expect my colleagues to seek responsibility and be accountable for results.
 This leads to growth and personal fulfillment.
 Most notably, I believe in doing what’s right, rather than taking the easy path.

-As a leader, I believe that I must stand behind and support my teammates.
+As a leader, I believe in standing behind and supporting my teammates.
 I expect that our leaders treat their people fairly.
-I believe that my job is to provide purpose, context, direction and the motivation that guides my team’s daily activities.
+I believe that my job as a leader is to provide purpose, context, direction and the motivation that guides our daily activities.
 My door is always open.
 You are free to discuss with me your concerns and ideas to change our organization to be better and more creative.
 Have the wherewithal to challenge me and your colleagues to perform better.
 Finally, do not tell me what you think I want to hear – I prefer brutal honesty.